gudmojo/nice-things/README.md

 straight-forward to implement.

 Code that is not covered by automated tests can't be confidently refactored.
+Strong type systems also help a lot with that confidence.

 One definition of legacy code is a codebase that is not covered by automated tests.